How to Write Recruitment Career Site Copy That Converts

 Obviously, media isn’t copy, but it reinforces your message and keeps job seekers engaged.
 Plus, blocks of text aren’t recommended for any webpage, your career site included.

 Break things up by including media in your career page and even in job descriptions themselves.
 That media might consist of videos highlighting your company culture, photos of your employees on the job, or badges from awards your company has won for outstanding company culture.
 These elements compel the site visitor and engage them with your brand further, making it that much more likely they’ll apply.

 Even the most well-crafted career site won’t get much traffic if you forget about SEO – and without traffic, you can’t convert job seekers to applicants.

 Search engine optimisation means including the right keywords and keywords phrases and optimising things like page URLs and meta descriptions so that your site is “found” by Google when people search for it.
 And while SEO is a multi-faceted and complex process, you don’t have to be an SEO engineer to make it work for you.
 Doing a little research and following SEO best practices will really help improve your site’s visibility.
 With more job seekers finding your career site and jobs, you’ll have more “at-bats” for converting them.

 Haley Marketing Can Help Improve Your Website Conversion

 When it comes to crafting recruitment career site or page copy that converts visitors to applicants, you don’t have to go it alone.
-Working with a marketing firm specialising in the recruitment industry and conversion rates, SEO, social media, content marketing, and much more will be a breeze.
-That leaves you free to focus on achieving your recruitment firm’s business goals and organisational objectives.
+Working with a marketing agency specialising in the recruitment industry and conversion rates, SEO, social media, content marketing, and much more will be a breeze.
+That leaves you free to focus on achieving your recruitment agency’s business goals and organisational objectives.
 And be sure to sign up for our free Big Ideas Newsletter for more insights into the world of recruitment marketing.